RxLaboratory/Duik/src-docs/duik/docs/duik-16-changelog.md

 #### Fixes

 - [*Random*](random.md) tool now correctly sets values on animated properties.
+- [*Parent Constraint*](parent-constraint.md) now works when the dimensions of the position are separated.
 - Fixed a bunch of minor bugs, stability improved.

 ## 16.0.5